 |Select seven credits of Humanities or Social Science||7|

-Prior learning credits are awarded in recognition of the associate's degree in nursing (ADN) or nursing diploma.
-Students who earned the ADN from a Wisconsin Technical College receive 30 Prior Learning Credits.
-All other students receive 24.
+Students pursuing a Nursing BSN may transfer in credits from another institution to fulfill some of the requirements of the degree.
+These transfer credits are awarded in recognition of the associate's degree in nursing (ADN) or nursing diploma.
+Students who earned the ADN from a Wisconsin Technical College receive 30 transfer credits1.
+All other students receive 24 credits.2

 BSN@Home Nursing Coursework